 American Express Membership Rewards points let you transfer them directly to around a dozen airline frequent flyer and hotel loyalty programs, often on a 1-to-1 conversion.
 This can make your points worth a lot more, since true frequent flyer miles usually have value above 1 cent each.
 For example, transfer 25,000 points to Delta and get 25,000 SkyMiles.

-Here is the best promotion currently available:
+Here is the current promotion:

 Earn 25,000 bonus points and get $0 introductory annual fee for the first year, then $175 (Bonus given after you spend $2,000 during your first three months of Card membership).